 Once your doctor confirms your disability, it is in your best interest to consult with an experienced workers’ compensation lawyer to ensure that your rights are protected.
 It is common for employers, or their workers’ compensation insurance carriers to deny lifetime pensions because they are expensive.
 Insurance companies and employers tend to look for reasons to avoid offering claimants the full amount of compensation they deserve because they are motivated to protect themselves financially.

 If your initial claim is denied, your workers’ compensation lawyer can advocate for you and protect your interests.
 A qualified Philadelphia permanent disability attorney will be familiar with the strategies an insurance company might use in an attempt to deny you proper compensation.
 They will thus be able to respond to those strategies effectively.

 Depending on the details of the final settlement, you may receive benefit payments monthly, bi-monthly, or on another schedule determined by your state.
 In addition to the regular payment, you may be eligible for continuing related medical benefits, including new hearing aids if your hearing loss was due to a work injury, and new prosthetic devices if an industrial injury resulted in an amputation.

-If you have a permanent disability as a result of a work injury, the Philadelphia Workers’ Compensation lawyers at the Law Offices of Gross & Kenny, LLP, are on your side to make sure you receive the benefits you are entitled to, so that you can continue to support yourself and your family.
-To schedule a complimentary consultation, call us today at 267-589-0090 or 215-512-1500 or contact us online.
+If you have a permanent disability as a result of a work injury, the Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, are on your side to make sure you receive the benefits you are entitled to, so that you can continue to support yourself and your family.
+To schedule a complimentary consultation, call us today at 215-512-1500 or contact us online.
 Our offices are located in Philadelphia, where we serve clients throughout Pennsylvania.